-Easily create a stylish, responsive restaurant menu and add it to your site in minutes.
-With the easy-to-use menu builder, and the included layout and customization options, you’ll have your menu set up in no time.
+Create a stylish, responsive restaurant menu and add it to your site in minutes.
+With the easy-to-use menu builder and the included layout and customization options, you’ll have your menu set up in no time.

-This plugin also lets you enable a food ordering system directly on your site from your menu page.
+This restaurant plugin also lets you enable a food ordering system directly on your site from your menu page and manage orders from our associated Five Star Restaurant Manager mobile app.
 This is available in the ultimate version, which you can read about in the Food Ordering Straight from Your Menu section below.

 The plugin includes a Gutenberg restaurant menu block as well as a restaurant menu shortcode, so you can display your menu on any page, no matter which page editing system you are using.
 We also include several patterns, so you can integrate your menus directly into your block-based theme.